 Inbenta tracks the actions that users perform with every product (Chatbot, Knowledge Management and Search).
 There are two categories of tracking: Atomic and Sessions tracking.
-This data is logged separately, and it is used to generate the reports that you see in the Backstage Dashboards section.
+This data is logged separately, and it is used to generate the reports that you see in the product app's Dashboards section.

 Actions are any interaction between the user and the interface.
 Note that not all data is the result of user actions.
 Because product configurations and implementations are extremely varied, an action could be almost anything: send an input in a chatbot conversation, clicking on a result, sending a contact form, etc.